 7. Climb the rock cliff at Yamba Point to the lighthouse

 Behind Turners Beach and beneath the lighthouse is Yamba Point, a popular picnic spot.
-We bought our fish and chips around to here for lunch one day and watched dolphins playing in the surf alongside the human surfers.
+We bought our fish and chips around here for lunch one day and watched dolphins playing in the surf alongside the human surfers.
 On another day we saw a seal sunning itself on the rocks and also swim out in the surf for a while.
-There are some great rock shelves around the area for rock hopping, fishing and exploring the rock pools but if you continue around the top there’s a well worn path up the cliff to South Head Park.
+There are some great rock shelves around the area for rock hopping, fishing and exploring the rock pools but if you continue around the top there’s a well-worn path up the cliff to South Head Park.

 Pilot Hill is a large grassed area with fabulous views out over the water and the location of Yamba Lighthouse.
 There’s been a permanent lighthouse on this site since 1880 but the current structure dates to 1955.